jessewaites/piratebroadcast.github.io/_posts/2022-3-04-Hotwire-and-Service-Objects-in-Rails-7.md

     end

-PS If you are desperate, you can also call reload on your object in the controller after it goes through the service but the way above is a more elegant solution ti the issue.
+PS If you are desperate, you can also call reload on your object in the controller ***after*** the service but the way above is a more elegant solution to the issue.